Life in Granada

 Electricity

 Compared to the U.S., where the standard electric current is 110 volts/60 cycles, the most widespread electric current is 220 volts and 50 cycles.
 Electrical items brought from home will need to be adapted for European current and electrical outlets by use of both a transformer and a converter plug, which allows students to plug an American item into a European wall socket.
-Students will find that most electrical appliances (hair dryers, shavers, etc.) can be purchased in Barcelona for reasonable cost at any appliance store.
+Students will find that most electrical appliances (hair dryers, shavers, etc.) can be purchased in Granada for reasonable cost at any appliance store.

 Internet